rapyuta-robotics/alica/supplementary/alica_ros1/alica_ros_turtlesim/README.md

    for creating a new plan on the right side of your browser window.
 2. Enter 'Master' as the plan name and check the Master Plan checkbox at the bottom.
 3. Set the frequency of the plan to 0.
-4. Set the library name to libalica-turtlesim
+4. Set the library name to libalica-turtlesim (Note: for all alica elements fill in the library name as libalica-turtlesim with the exceptions being:
+   Conditions- All(Any)Child(Success)Failure should have library name as libalica-utils & the behaviour WaitForTrigger should have library name as libalica-ros-utils)
 5. Click on "Create New" to create the Master Plan.

 On the top left you will see a tab for your newly created Master Plan.

 6. Add two states and set their names to `SpawnTurtle` and `Simulation`.
 7. Add a transition from `SpawnTurtle` to `Simulation`

    1. Hover over the state `SpawnTurtle`.
    2. Click and hold while your cursor is on the plus symbol inside the circle appearing at the top of the state.
    3. Drag your mouse to the `Simulation` state.
 Let go of your mouse when your cursor is on the plus symbol inside the circle appearing at the top of the state `Simulation`.
-   4. Select the transition from `SpawnTurtle` to `Simulation`, delete the generated condition and create a new one.
+   4. Select the transition from `SpawnTurtle` to `Simulation`, press delete to delete the generated condition and create a new one.
+   5. Select the `Condition` icon on the top right corner to create a new condition & fill in the details
+   6. Drag the condition to the transition that it needs to be attached to

 8. Create an entrypoint.
 Select `DefaultTask` as a Task and click on "Select".
 9. Connect the entrypoint with the `SpawnTurtle` state.
 10. Set the "Minimum Cardinality" of the entrypoint to 1 and the "Maximum Cardinality" to 2147483647.